Shades of green: Hunter green

 Hunter green is a color that is a representation of the color worn as camouflage by hunters in the 19th century.
 Most hunters began wearing the color olive drab instead of hunter green about the beginning of the 20th century.
-Some hunters still wear hunter green clothing or hunter green bandanas.

 The first recorded use of hunter green as a color name in English was in 1892.

-Hunter green has been the official primary color of the Green Bay Packers since 1957, the New York Jets from 1998 to 2019, one of the two official colors of Ohio University and Oswego State, and one of the two official colors of the Phi Kappa Psi fraternity.
-It is also one of the main colors of Deerfield Academy.
+Hunter green was one of the two official primary colors (along with white) of the New York Jets football team from 1998 to 2018.
+It has been one of the two official colors of Oswego State, and one of the two official colors of the Phi Kappa Psi fraternity.
+It is also one of the main colors of Deerfield Academy in Massachusetts.

 Hunter green is one of the colors defined by the bandana code of the gay leather subculture.
-A hunter green bandana, if worn on the left, indicates that one is a "leather daddy", whereas if a hunter green bandana is worn on the right, it indicates that one is looking for a leather daddy, i.e., looking for a "daddy-boy" relationship.
+A hunter green bandana, if worn on the left, indicates that one is a "leather daddy", whereas if a hunter green bandana is worn on the right, it indicates that one is looking for a leather daddy (i.e., looking for a "daddy-boy" relationship).

 Prison uniforms issued by the New York State Department of Corrections and Community Supervision are colored hunter green.

-New York City uses hunter green on its construction site fences and sidewalk sheds.
+New York City since 2013 has used hunter green on its construction site fences and sidewalk sheds.

+The J.G.
+Melon restaurant on the Upper East Side in New York City is in a brick tenement rowhouse painted hunter green.

 India green

-India green, the color of the lower band of the National Flag of India, represents fertility and prosperity.
+India green, the color of the lower band of the national flag of India, represents fertility and prosperity.
 It originates with a flag proposed by Mahatma Gandhi, with green representing Islam and India saffron representing Hinduism.

 Islamic green

 The color green (أخضر) has a number of traditional associations in Islam.
 In the Quran, it is associated with Islamic paradise.

 It was also chosen as a color by pro-Alid (Shi'a) factions.
 Thus in 817, when the Abbasid caliph al-Ma'mun adopted the Alid Ali al-Ridha a his heir-apparent, he also changed the dynastic color from black to green.
-The change was reverted al-Ma'mun had Ali killed, and returned to Baghdad in 819.
+The change was reverted when al-Ma'mun had Ali killed, and returned to Baghdad in 819.
 Green remains particularly popular in Shi'ite iconography, but it is also widely used in by Sunni states.
 It is notably used in the flag of Saudi Arabia and flag of the Organisation of Islamic Cooperation.